samburney/mysql2gdrive/README.md

 Written in Python and is just a wrapper for *mysqldump* and *[gdrive](https://github.com/gdrive-org/gdrive)*.

-Tested in Linux and MacOS.
-Semi-tested in Windows but may not work.
+Tested to work in Linux, MacOS X, Windows 10 and Windows Subsystem for Linux (WSL).

 Requires Python 3.6.x or newer.